forem/forem/docs/installation/linux.md

+---
+title: Linux
+---

+# Installing DEV.to on Linux

 ## Installing prerequisites

 These prerequisites assume you're working on a Linux-based operating system but have been tested on Ubuntu 18.04.